xtdb/xtdb/docs/query.md

 for the data itself.
 As the indexes will contain the decrypted values of all indexed values, being easily able to derive where a value came from and if this now needs to be dropped must be possible.

+It should further be possible to compact the indexes and support rolling time windows.
+Different points in time might have different fidelity in the index, for example keeping all of the recent data while rolling up data on a hourly or daily basis further back in time.
+This can be done both to save space and for performance reasons by keeping the indexes smaller and mainly contain data that is likely to be queried.
+See also [schema](schema.md).

+Different query nodes could have different retention strategies.

 ### Query Language